Zanzibar Home Page Traditional Mexican Recipes

 Zanzibar sells a wide selection of dia de los Muertos Art Figures, Skeletons, Skulls, Altars, Catrinas and Catrins, Papel Picado (tissue paper banners), Sugar Skulls, Sugar Skull molds, Paper Mache breads, skull candies, Retablos & more!
 We have one of the largest selections of day of the dead items in Sacramento with shipments arriving almost daily in the month of October and scattered throughout the year.
 Zanzibar Fair Trade is proud to offer Sacramento's largest selection of Day of the Dead items - and one of the largest selections in all of Northern California.
 Our inventory is ALWAYS changing - and the photos on these pages are but a tiny sampling (and may or may not be available).

 Please note: This is NOT a comprehensive inventory - our selection is ALWAYS changing and while many items can be shipped, sadly the low fired clay catrinas cannot be shipped (they break no matter how we pack them or how we ship them!)
+CALL to receive photos of items in stock if you're interested in buying.

 Visit our gallery at the corner of 18th & L Streets in Midtown Sacramento.
 We carry these figures year round, however our largest selection is always available in the month of October and into early November.
 If you're a collector and looking for sometime special or from a particular artist, let us know!
 Our inventory is ALWAYS changing and usually only a fraction of what we have in stock is on display in our gallery.
 Pictures shown here are a sampling of what we usually have.
 We do custom orders.
 Scroll down for more info on Dias de los Muertos...